Government Money Programs Available for Seniors Over 60

 - Changing income thresholds

 Social Security Extra Help recipients receive 40% more support when combining programs with emergency funds and tax relief.
-State benefit offices report location-specific programs double available assistance for qualifying seniors.
+Location-specific programs offered by state benefit offices can double the available assistance for qualifying seniors.

 Benefits specialists recommend: